5 minute read

 In its most simplistic terms, behavioral economics is the study of people systematically making irrational decisions.
-For example, buyers seem to prefer prices that end in 9, or buyers might drive across town to save $10 on a $50 item, but wouldn’t drive that far to save $10 on a $500 item.
+For example, buyers seem to prefer prices that end in 9, or they might drive across town to save $10 on a $50 item, but wouldn’t drive that far to save $10 on a $500 item.
 This is truly a fascinating topic.

 Here is my take: